mehtaharsh16/daniel.feldroy.com/posts/2022-05-07-farewell-aaron-and-company.md

 ![](/aaronco/aeriel-new-bruinswick-no-arrow.png)

 _Another aeriel shot, but no arrow.
-What's striking is the massive gas container in the upper left of the neighborhood, something that was common in the older era for cities all over the world._
+What's striking is the massive town gas container in the upper left of the neighborhood, something that was common in the older era for cities all over the world._